-It means you can visit the child and see for yourself the life conditions of the Nepalese and understand the benefits sponsoring children provides, as well as see children who are always happy to meet the person that helps them.
+It means you can visit the child and see for yourself the life conditions of the child, and understand the benefits of a sponsorhip, as well as see children who are always happy to meet the person that helps them.

 Keeping in touch with the child you sponsor

-As soon as you register, you can get in touch with the child you sponsor and you can write to them as much as you like.
+As far as the Sagarmatha Centre is concerned, you can get in touch with the child you sponsor and you can write to them as much as you like.
 Getting news from someone, however distant they might be, can be very meaningful to the children.